-Call (303) 688-0944 or Make an Appointment Online Now for a Free Consultation with our Family Law Attorneys.
+Call (303) 688-0944 or Make an Appointment Online Now for a free case assessment with our Family Law Attorneys.

 Once your divorce is concluded, you may think that’s the end.
 However, a significant portion of the services Robinson & Henry attorneys provide for clients concern modifications of child support and visitation arrangements that take place in the years after a divorce is finalized.
 The reality is, the court retains its jurisdiction over your children’s custody and financial well-being until they reach their 19th birthdays.
 You may wish to modify arrangements after your Colorado divorce is finalized for one or more of the following reasons.

 “Modifying Child Support in Colorado”

 In this article you will learn about the following topics: